 When you are charged with prostitution, the state will go to painstaking lengths to convict you.
 Suhre & Associates attorneys are experienced and qualified advocates.

 We represent clients and are familiar with all courts in Montgomery County and western Ohio.
-Indeed, our elite attorneys have over 75 years combined experience.
+Indeed, our elite attorneys have over 75 years of combined experience.

 When you hire us, you can count on us to: